Parczew

 Parczew is a town in eastern Poland, with a population of 10,281 (2006).
 It is the capital of Parczew County in the Lublin Voivodeship.

+Parczew is a former royal town of Poland that played an important role during the Jagiellonian dynasty as a centre for councils and parliamentary sessions, including the session of 1564, which was decisive in Poland's continued adherence to Catholicism during the Protestant Reformation.

 Parczew historically belongs to Lesser Poland (Małopolska) region.
 The town lies 60 kilometers north of Lublin, and 70 kilometers south of Biala Podlaska.
 It has a rail station on the secondary-importance line from Lublin to Łuków, which was inaugurated in 1898.

+Etymology

+The name is of Polish origin, and comes from the Old Polish male name Parcz.